-How are Drayage Charges Calculated?
+How is Drayage Charges Calculated?

 Depending on the way you arrange packing, there can be cost escalations.
 Sometimes the number of small packages as well as the volume may be the criteria.
 There are no fractional charges for consignments.
 And rounding up the additional weight to the upper side is also usual.
 Here is an example: For a 410 Pound item you may have to shell out for 500 Pounds or 5 CWT.
 The individual packaging of small items would make you shell out as much as three times than when sent in one packing.

-How Much Should You be Prepared to Shell Out?
+How Much Should You Be Prepared to Shell Out?

 The shown decorators calculate the movement and distribution of materials to different booths in a variety of ways.
 An indicative figure as approved by the 2011 guidelines of the Event Marketing Institute (EMI) and the Exhibit Designers and Producers Association (EDPA) is as follows: